The world of wine is fascinating,

 So if you don’t trust people, you know… Let’s cheers!

 If you follow us you probably like wine, (and who doesn’t?)
-But do you know who created this drink of Gods?
+But

 There are thousands of hypotheses about which genius mind invented wine; in ancient Egypt the king Osiris, in Greek mythology Dionysus, according to the Romans Bacchus….
 What we do know is that the main producers of wine were the monks in the Middle Ages.
 They controlled the techniques for the correct elaboration of wine.
 Cheers to them!

-Another surprising fact is that wine has no color.
 Right now you may be thinking: whaaaaaat?
 What are these crazy people saying!
 We haven’t lost our minds (well, maybe a little bit, but you already knew that).
 We’ll tell you why:

 The must of wine is colorless, the color of wines arises as a result of maceration by the pigments of the grape skins, also known as skin.
 Thus, when fermenting, the color of the wine is created.